aDecoy/rust-workshop/docs/docs/module3/5_enums.md

 }
 ```

 You can also add functions to your enums.
-Yep, you read that right....
+Yep, you read that right..
 Enums can have logic attached to them:

 ```rust showLineNumbers
 enum User {